Nanshe: Lagash

 Nanshe was a central figure in the pantheon of the state of Lagash.
 According to Wolfgang Heimpel, she was the second main deity locally, with Ningirsu, her and the "great gods of Lagash" constituting what he deems the "essential pantheon," though he notes a longer sequence places them respectively in the sixth and seventh spot rather than first and second, after Anu, Enlil, Ninhursag, Enki and Suen.
 It has also been argued that during the reign of Gudea, Bau was hierarchically elevated above her.
-Nanshe played a role in the royal ideology during the reign of Ur-Nanshereign and might have been connected to the religious legitimization of his dynasty, as evidenced by the fact that Entemena credited her with granting him rule over his kingdom.
-A later ruler of Lagash, Gudea, on one of his cylinders designated her as his divine mother, though Ninsun appears in this role in relation to him too.
+Nanshe played a role in the royal ideology during the reign of Ur-Nanshe and might have been connected to the religious legitimization of his dynasty, as evidenced by the fact that Entemena credited her with granting him rule over his kingdom.

-Entemena built a temple dedicated to Nashe which bore the ceremonial name Ešapada, "house chosen in the heart."
+Entemena built a temple dedicated to Nanshe which bore the ceremonial name Ešapada, "house chosen in the heart".
 It was one of the three primary houses of worship in the city of Lagash, next to the temples of Inanna and Ningirsu.
-A shrine dedicated to her, Eagasulim, possibly "house, hall of radiance," is also known, and was located either in Lagash or in Girsu.
+A shrine dedicated to her, Eagasulim, possibly "house, hall of radiance", is also known, and was located either in Lagash or in Girsu.
 In the latter city she was also worshiped in the Šešgarra (or Ešešegarra, "house established by the brother"), which was built by Ur-Nanshe.
 She also had a shrine in the Eninnu, in which she was worshiped alongside Shul-utula.
-It bore the ceremonial name Emaḫ, which can be translated as "exalted house," and is also attested as the designation of various other houses of worship in Mesopotamia, for example the temple of Ninhursag in Adab.
-The location of a further shrine of Nanshe, Eĝidru, "house of the scepter," is uncertain: it might have been a part of the Eninnu complex in Girsu, though it also has been proposed that it was located in Lagash or Nina.
-In Gu'abba she was worshiped in the Igigal, literally "wisdom," implicitly "(house of) wisdom."
+It bore the ceremonial name Emaḫ, which can be translated as "exalted house", and is also attested as the designation of various other houses of worship in Mesopotamia, for example the temple of Ninhursag in Adab.
+The location of a further shrine of Nanshe, Eĝidru, "house of the scepter", is uncertain: it might have been a part of the Eninnu complex in Girsu, though it also has been proposed that it was located in Lagash or Nina.
+In Gu'abba she was worshiped in the Igigal, literally "wisdom", implicitly "(house of) wisdom".
 She also had sanctuaries in Kisala, which was either located close to Girsu, or outright was a part of it, and in Sulum, whose location is unknown.
 Various festivals were held in Nanshe's honor.
 Some of the sacrifices made during them took place on the banks of canals.